One DnD 2025 Class and Subclass Tier List Breakdown

 3rd Level Spells (Level 5) – B Tier – Slow is a really strong pickup as Cleric does not normally get good CC options.
 Mass Healing Word is not particularly good, but can be useful in situations where multiple allies are down so this isn’t useless.

 Embodiment of Law (Level 6) – C Tier – Being able to cast spells as a bonus action that normally take an action can be good, but only if you have a relevant action you want to take on top of it.
-A cantrip isn’t the worst action to take with your freed up action economy, but it’s not that exciting either.
+A cantrip isn’t the worst action to take with your freed up main action, but it’s not that exciting either.

-4th Level Spells (Level 7) – F Tier – I don’t think I would ever consider casting either spell except in the most unbelievably specific scenario.
+4th Level Spells (Level 7) – D- Tier – I don’t think I would ever consider casting either spell except in the most unbelievably specific scenarios.

-5th Level Spells (Level 9) – C- Tier – Getting Commune for free is nice, but you would’ve picked that up anyway so this just frees up a prepared spell.
+5th Level Spells (Level 9) – D Tier – Getting Commune for free is nice, but you would’ve picked that up anyway and the opportunity cost for grabbing it was already pretty low.
+Dominate Person isn’t generally a good spell, but could be good when dealing with NPCs.

 Order’s Wrath (Level 17) – D- Tier – Free damage is free damage, but this could’ve been a level 6 ability, not the Order Domain capstone.
 This is a minimal damage boost that you have to set up with your cantrip that you still need to connect with to get.